actris-cloudnet/dataportal-docs/api/data-portal.md

 The API responds to errors with the appropriate HTTP status code and an `Error` object, which has the properties:

 - `status`: HTTP error code.
-- `message`: Human readable error message as a string or an array of strings.
+- `message`: Human readable error message as a string or list of strings.

 Example query: